cdapio/coopr/coopr-docs/docs/source/installation/provisioner-config.rst

      -
      - Routable IP for the server to call back to this provisioner's API; if left empty, the provisioner will attempt to auto-detect
+   * - provisioner.daemonize
+     - false
+     - Run provisioner as a daemon.
+Ensure you also specify a log directory
    * - provisioner.data.dir
      - /var/coopr/data/provisioner/data
      - Provisioner storage directory for plugin data resources